-8.01.
+- 8.01.
 Exercise.
 Subject to the provisions of Articles VII and XII, an Option or SAR may be exercised in whole at any time or in part from time to time at such times and in compliance with such requirements as the Administrator shall determine; provided, however, that a Corresponding SAR that is related to an incentive stock option may be exercised only to the extent that the related Option is exercisable.
 An Option or SAR granted under this Plan may be exercised with respect to any number of whole shares less than the full number for which the Option or SAR could be exercised.
-A partial exercise of an Option or SAR shall not affect the right to exercise the Option or SAR from time to time in accordance with this Plan and the applicable Agreement with respect to the option or Corresponding SAR shall result in termination of the other to the extent of the number of shares with respect to which the Option or Corresponding SAR shall result in the Option or Corresponding SAR is exercised.
+A partial exercise of an Option or SAR shall not affect the right to exercise the Option or SAR from time to time in accordance with this Plan and the applicable Agreement with respect to the remaining shares subject to the Option or related to the SAR.
+The exercise of either an Option or Corresponding SAR shall result in termination of the other to the extent of the number of shares with respect to which the Option or Corresponding SAR is exercised. - 8.02.

-8.02.
 Payment and Withholding.
 Unless otherwise provided by the Agreement, payment of the Option price shall be made in cash or a cash equivalent acceptable to the Administrator.
 If the Agreement provides, payment of all or part of the Option price may be made by surrendering shares of Common Stock to the Company.
 If Common Stock is used to pay all or part of the Option price, the cash, cash equivalent and any shares surrendered must have a Fair Market Value (determined as of the day preceding the date of exercise) that is not less than the Option price for the number of shares the Option is being exercised.
-The Agreement may specify the manner in which the withholding obligation shall be satisfied with respect to the particular type of Award.
+The Agreement may specify the manner in which the withholding obligation shall be satisfied with respect to the particular type of Award. - 8.03.

-8.03.
 Determination of Payment of Cash and/or Common Stock Upon Exercise of SAR.
 At the Administrator's discretion, the amount payable as a result of the exercise of a SAR may be settled in cash, Common Stock, or a combination of cash and Common Stock.
-No fractional share shall be deliverable upon the exercise of a SAR but a cash payment will be made in lieu thereof.
+No fractional share shall be deliverable upon the exercise of a SAR but a cash payment will be made in lieu thereof. - $8.04.\,$ Shareholder Rights.

-8.04.
-Shareholder Rights.
 No Participant shall have any rights as a stockholder with respect to shares subject to his Option or SAR until the date of exercise of such Option or SAR.